The Twilight Walk is back!

 If you think you're suffering from depression and haven't spoken to your local doctor yet, make an appointment.
 We always advise talking to your GP.
 Read about brain tumours and depression.

-If you're a complete beginner, you don't want to accidentally overdo things by doing too much too soon.
+If you're a complete beginner or haven't been leading a particularly active lifestyle lately, make sure you talk to your consultant or GP before undertaking any exercise.
+Remember that it's important to start slow, you don't want to accidentally overdo things by doing too much too soon.

 If you feel ready to progress to jogging, why not try something like the NHS Couch to 5K plan.
 Designed for beginners, the weekly running plans will help you get started.